genlm/genlm-backend/README.md

 ## 🧪 Example: Autobatched Sequential Importance Sampling with LLMs

 This example demonstrates how `genlm-backend` enables concise, scalable probabilistic inference with language models.
-It implements a Sequential Importance Sampling (SIS) algorithm in which inference is performed via asynchronous, automatically batched calls to a language model.
+It implements a Sequential Importance Sampling (SIS) algorithm in which inference is performed via asynchronous and autobatched calls to a language model.

 ```python